Energinet-DataHub/opengeh-edi/README.md

 ## Domain Roadmap

-In this program increment we are working on the move-in process
+In this program increment we are working on

 - A energy supplier can receive responses in CIM JSON format
 - The future energy supplier can receive customer master data